Sean has been in the industry of gardening and landscaping since 2006. He is also a certified arborist that specializes in plant health.

 - Very small white roots will begin to protrude from the wound within a few weeks.
 Once these roots appear, the leaf will begin to shrink and shrivel up.
 This is normal and means the roots are drawing moisture and energy from the leaf to produce roots.

 - Place the leaf into a soil medium that drains quickly, such as a sand and perlite mix.
 Only water occasionally.
 Root rot is still a threat to the young roots.

 - A tiny leaf and stem will begin to grow from the leaf once the roots have become prominent.
 The leaf cutting will be very shriveled by the time this occurs.
-(See picture to the right.
-Notice the dried, shriveled leaf to the right of the new, tiny jade.)

-- Water occasionally.
+- Water only occasionally.
 Judging when to water can be done by noticing wrinkles in the leaves.
 The wrinkling is a sign that the plant is drawing moisture from the leaves due to lack of moisture within the soil.

-- Remove the lower leaves near the cut end of the stem.
+- Remove the leaves near the cut end of the stem.
 Larger, mature leaves draw energy away from the rooting process and are unneeded on a cutting.
 Leave only a few young leaves towards the uncut end of the stem.

 - Pay close attention to the leaves once the stem has been potted.
 Wrinkling of the leaves means there is a lack of moisture.
 Water when the leaves begin to slightly wrinkle.
 Watering only when necessary will prevent root rot and promote strong roots and resiliency.

 The importance of choosing the correct soil medium cannot be stressed enough.
 As stated above, a sand and perlite mix works well for jade cuttings, as quick drainage is key to avoid root rot and disease.
 Succulents such as jade are native to arid environments and cannot withstand constantly moist conditions.